There are many ways to help

 September to June

-Bundles of Kindness: Boxford Facility Tues, Wed, and Thur; 9am-12pm or 12pm-2pm.
+Bundles of Kindness: Boxford Facility Tues, Wed, and Thur; 9am-2pm.
 Volunteers will sort and package clothing donations.
 Up to 8 volunteers.

-Twice Loved Toys: Middleton Facility Wed. and Fri.
-9am-12pm.
+Twice Loved Toys: Middleton Facility Mon. and Fri.
+9am-2pm.
 Volunteers will sort and prepare toys.
 Up to 12 volunteers.

 Select Saturdays: 9am-12pm by appointment.
 Boxford and Middleton facilities